MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance/New-TransportRule.md

 In on-premises Exchange, this exception is available on Mailbox servers and Edge Transport servers.

 The ExceptIfFromAddressMatchesPatterns parameter specifies an exception that looks for text patterns in the sender's email address by using regular expressions.
-You can specify multiple text patterns by using the following syntax: "\<regular expression1\>","\<regular expression2\>",..."\<regular expressionN\>".
+You can specify multiple text patterns by using the following syntax: `"<regular expression1>","<regular expression2>",..."<regular expressionN>"`.

 You can use SenderAddressLocation parameter to specify where to look for the sender's email address (message header, message envelope, or both).